SlimBeji/Fullstack/frontend-react/README.md

 ## 🔐 Environment Variables

-The React client relies on a `.env` file for configuration.
+The React client relies on a `react.env` file for configuration.

 ```
 VITE_BACKEND_URL=http://localhost:5000/api